DataScientest/cooking/README.md

 * CRUD particant

 ## Functionalities
-* create a new command
+* As an organisator i want to create a new command
-* participate to a command by adding name, email and command details
+* As a participant i want to order by adding name, email and command_details